davidn/epa_uvindex/README.md

 1. Navigate to the HACS add-on

-2. Add https://github.com/davidn/noaa_uvindex as a custom repository.
+2. Add https://github.com/davidn/epa_uvindex as a custom repository.

-3. Go to the NOAA UV Index integration and add it.
+3. Go to the EPA UV Index integration and add it.

 4. Restart Home Assistant

 5. Go to Settings > Devices & Services, and on the Integration tab click "Add Integration".
-Select "NOAA UV Index"
+Select "EPA UV Index"

-6. Enter the nearest city listed on [the NOAA UV Index bulletin](https://www.cpc.ncep.noaa.gov/products/stratosphere/uv_index/bulletin.txt).
+6. Enter the nearest city and state.

 You will now have a sensor that provides the UV Index in that city.